Cybereason/Logout4Shell/README.md

 You can learn more [here](https://www.cybereason.com/blog/cybereason-releases-vaccine-to-prevent-exploitation-of-apache-log4shell-vulnerability-cve-2021-44228)

 ## How it works
 The payload and exploit below use the java runtime to reconfigure the logger.
-Prior to reconfiguring the global setting `FORMAT_MESSAGES_PATTERN_DISABLE_LOOKUPS` is set to True, disabling message format lookups and preventing further exploitation of this attack
+Prior to reconfiguring the global setting `FORMAT_MESSAGES_PATTERN_DISABLE_LOOKUPS` is set to True, disabling message format lookups and preventing further exploitation of this attack Then, the log4j jarfile will be remade and patched.
+The patch is included in this git repository, however it is not needed in the final build because the real patch is included in the payload as Base64.

 ## How to use